ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ![Instance2](images/instance2.png)
 ![Instance1](images/instance1.png)

-## 5 - Simulate a problem with one of your application instance
+## 5 - Simulate a problem with one of your application instances
 * Switch off one your application instance
   * If you are using the BlueCompute application on Kubernetes, you can switch off one instance by reducing the number of instances of the web server to 0